R-LaRoi/Fit-Daily-Mongo/README.md

-# Fit Daily | SBA.v5
+# Fit Daily |

 Fit Daily is a web application built with Express.js that helps users track their daily fitness activities.
 It contains a RESTful API for handling data operations, and a user interface using PUG view engine.
+Data storage using MongoDB.
 Users can interact with the application through a web browser to create, view and manage fitness routine history.

 ### Objectives